 Why did Britain leave the EU?
 What happened between them?
 Wait for a second, how did UK feature in the EU in the first place?
 We will look at these issues and explain Brexit in very simple terms for students and professionals.

 The European Union

-Many things happened since then and in 1992 the members of the EC signed the Maastricht treaty which lead to the formation of the EU, the focus being that a single common currency be established for the member nations.
+Many things happened since then and in 1992 the members of the EC signed the Maastricht treaty which leads to the formation of the EU, the focus is that a single common currency is established for the member nations.
 Yes, the topic of economic trade and co-operation was also an important part of the EU.
-UK wanted a modification on this area of the agreement.
+The UK wanted a modification in this area of the agreement.
 They wanted to keep their currency (GBP – Pound Sterling) and not club it with the common currency.
-Earlier, each country in Europe had their own currency – the French, Francs; the Germans, Deutsche Mark; the Italians – Lira and so on.
+Earlier, each country in Europe had its own currency – the French, Francs; the Germans, Deutsche Mark; the Italians – Lira and so on.
 While nations like these agreed for a common currency UK opted out of this clause but wanted to remain part of the EC then.